graphpaperpress/Sell-Media/readme.txt

 *   License your media for specific usages, including commercial, editorial, or personal usages.
 *   Create you own stock photo or video site.
 *   Protect file uploads.
-*   Accept payments via Paypal.
+*   Accept payments via PayPal.
 *   Earn passive income by selling and licensing your media.

 Take Sell Media to the next level with these powerful extensions: